BahriDogru/TurkStudentCo_PostgreSQL/Readme.md

 In addition to the assignments provided during the program, I have also included extra practice exercises and projects that I developed independently to reinforce my learning.

-## Contents

-- **Bootcamp Assignments**
-  All official bootcamp assignments are included in this repository, structured in separate folders.
-Each assignment focuses on different SQL concepts and database design patterns.

-- **Additional Practice Projects**
-  Projects and exercises I created outside of the bootcamp for extra practice.
-These projects are based on real-world scenarios and involve writing queries and building small-scale databases.

-- **Final Project: Online Education Platform Database Design**
-  The capstone project of the bootcamp, which involves designing the complete database structure for an online education platform.

 ## Final Project Overview

 In the final project, I designed a relational database schema for an online learning platform.
 The system supports users who can register, enroll in courses, earn certificates, and publish blog posts.